 Chiropractic profoundly influenced Helen as a child.
 Coming from a strong sporting family, her own introduction to this natural healing art was within the realm of sports performance.
 Chiropractic deeply resonated with all six siblings in her family, all of whom have studied Chiropractic.

 As an adolescent she also began to understand the importance of a healthy nervous system during development and for general wellbeing.
 Pondering the big questions about health and wellness, mind-body interactions in all aspects of human behaviour, the study of chiropractic became an obvious and compelling career choice to Helen.

-After completing her chiropractic studies at Philip Institute in Melbourne, Helen returned to her roots to begin an associateship at the Bendigo Chiropractic Centre in 1990.
-A year later, she bought this practice where she received her own chiropractic care as a child.
-Helen and Brett have four children.
-Chiropractic philosophy has been instrumental in their family lifestyle, informing their decisions around birthing, caregiving, and nurturing the developing nervous systems of their children.
+After completing her chiropractic studies at Philip Institute in Melbourne, Helen returned to her roots to begin an associateship at the Bendigo Chiropractic Centre in 1990 and bought the practice the following year.

 Professional development and lifelong learning have marked Helen’s career in chiropractic.
 In 2006 she began the Functional Neurology Program offered by the Carrick Institute, a rigorous two-year program at the growing edge of the chiropractic profession.

 Helen sat the American Chiropractic Neurology Board exams in Texas in 2006.
 She has since been involved in lecturing and continues to advance her studies in this area.
 Helen has served as an instructor for Sacro Occipital Technique Australasia (SOTOA), and she has also lectured in the recently established Diplomate Program for Chiropractic Neuro Paediatrics.